Volunteer along the Great Ocean Road

 Working bees | Second Saturday every month (except January) 10.00am

 Contact | Ian on 0418 386 190 or Friends.of.Taylor.Park.Vic@gmail.com

 View the blogs

-Read the latest volunteer stories from Taylors Park on our blog.
+Read the latest volunteer stories from Taylor Park on our blog.

 Founded by two dedicated locals in 1994, Jan Juc Coast Action has grown to include 90 members with around 20 volunteers attending each working bees.
 The group works to preserve and revegetate the Jan Juc coastline with indigenous species.
 Major works have been completed to remove invasive woody weeds over the years and revegetate with indigenous flora.

-The group also works with the Great Ocean Road Coast to help deliver erosion control programs and the provision of tracks and lookouts.
+The group also works with GORCC to help deliver erosion control programs and the provision of tracks and lookouts.

 In 2015 the group launched an interactive, online plant database for the Surf Coast designed to help the community identify weeds and choose indigenous species for their gardens via www.scnaturesearch.com.au.